Skip to content

 }

-Callers that rely on setA changing only a will be surprised by Circle.
+Callers that rely on setStartDay changing only the start will be surprised by SameDayWindow.

 Enforce substitutability